PIDDL/ShadeWatcher/pass-2.md

 ## Progress
 - Gave a deep dive into kg.cpp which has the code for knowledge graph construction; interaction extraction not found.
-- Set up Vagrant virtual machine on ISPL, and it took some time to learn and navigate through it.
+- Set up Vagrant virtual machine on remote host and it took some time to learn and navigate through it.
 - Successfully completed the installation setup for parser and recommendation.
 - Successfully compiled all C++ files and parsed `audibeat` data; output matches that in the repo and paper.